lykius/ubuntu-settings/README.md

 dconf load /org/gnome/shell/extensions/gtile/ < gtile.txt
 ```

-## gnome-tweak-tool
-Run `sudo apt install gnome-tweak-tool`.
-It's needed to define workspaces, to remove desktop icons, to enable the option "Windows -> Center New Windows" and to configure Extensions (like gTile).

 ## dconf-editor
 Run `sudo apt install dconf-editor`.
 To hide the dock, go to `org/gnome/shell/extensions/dash-to-dock` and disable "autohide", "dock-fixed" and "intellihide".